The Private Reserve Office.

 Two transparent line items.
 The brief is included.

-The Office charges in two places: a competitive wholesale spread on the metal (buy and sell, by format) and a vaulting rate at the chosen facility (negotiated at company level, passed to the client at a discount to retail).
-The reviewed eight-section Strategy Brief and end-to-end implementation are included with every qualified engagement.
-The Office accepts a small number of new engagements each quarter; selection is by considered fit, and reviewed briefs are delivered within five business days of intake.
+A competitive wholesale spread on the metal (buy and sell, by format), plus a vaulting rate at the chosen facility (negotiated at company level, passed through to the client without markup).
+The reviewed Strategy Brief and end-to-end implementation are included with every qualified engagement.

 The questions that come up.